ISE-FIZKarlsruhe/ISEpatterns/docs/patterns.md

 Start your journey by browsing patterns, sharing your own, or learning how ODPs can transform your semantic projects!

+## How to start:

+1. create a new directory in the patterns folder of this documentation.

+2. Make a copy of the [pattern description template](patterns/template.md) to your new folder.

+3. Fill the template will al the imprtant information.

+4. Link your pattern here.

 ## Patterns related to Persons